 Sony RX10 IV versus Fujifilm X-T2

-The Sony Cyber-shot DSC-RX10 IV and the Fujifilm X-T2 are two digital cameras that were announced, respectively, in September 2017 and July 2016.
+The Sony Cyber-shot DSC-RX10 IV and the Fujifilm X-T2 are two enthusiast cameras that were officially introduced, respectively, in September 2017 and July 2016.
 The RX10 IV is a fixed lens compact, while the X-T2 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX10 IV) and an APS-C sensor.
 The Sony has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.

 An illustration of the physical size and weight of the Sony RX10 IV and the Fujifilm X-T2 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 IV – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 IV – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is somewhat smaller (2 percent) than the Sony RX10 IV.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.